What Can You Do With a Supply Chain Management Degree? 8 Careers to Consider

 - Materials management

 - Strategic sourcing

-The list above is a comprehensive one, detailing all aspects of supply chain management.
-Most professionals in the field are focused on just one or a few of these components.
+Most professionals in the supply chains field are focused on just one or a few of these areas.
 Even so, it’s helpful to have a fundamental understanding of the entire system and how different supply chain positions work together, particularly as you look to advance in your field.